camickey7113/wordle/README.md

-# pretty-projects
+# wordle
-Personal projects that involve no collaboration.
+A small program that solves the daily Wordle.